-Experience rating is a method of evaluating used by insurance providers to adjust premiums up or down.
-The rating reflects your previous loss experience.
-It is based on the presumption that your historical loss experience predicts your future loss experience.
+Experience rating is a mathematical tool used by insurance providers that considers your previous loss experience in calculating your current premium.
+It's based on the presumption that your historical loss experience predicts your future loss experience.
 In other words, your future losses are likely to be similar to those you incurred in the past.

 Experience rating is commonly used in workers compensation insurance.
 It is also used, to a lesser extent, in other types of casualty insurance, such as general liability, commercial auto liability and professional liability.
 This article focuses on its use in workers compensation policies.

 Experience rating is based on the idea that employers should be charged a premium that accurately reflects their risks.
 Experience rating plans compare employers to other employers in the same industry group.
 This means that roofers are compared to other roofers, and bakeries are compared to other bakeries.
 The loss experience of each group is averaged.
 Each employer's loss experience is then compared to the group's loss experience.
 Based on this comparison, an experience modifier is calculated for each employer.

 Employers whose loss experience is better than the group average are normally assigned an experience modifier that is less than 1.0.
 As explained below, the modifier is multiplied by the premium.
 Thus, a modifier that is less than 1.0 will generate credit.
 Employers whose experience is worse than the average are typically assigned a modifier that is greater than 1.0.
 A modifier that is larger than 1.0 will result in a debit.

 Experience rating provides a financial incentive for employers to reduce losses, perhaps by implementing a safety program.
 It also encourages employers to return injured employees to work as soon as possible.
 For workers compensation insurers, experience rating ensures that enough premium is collected to cover the risks being insured.